CountTails/uci-notes/fall-2022/spanish-1c/week3/el-imperfecto-de-subjuntivo.md

 - Start with the third person plural preterit form
 - Endings are the same of ar, er, and ir verbs
-- Verbs with irregular stem in the preterit use the same stam in the past subjunctive
+- Verbs with irregular stem in the preterit use the same stem in the past subjunctive

 | subject | ending |
 | ---- | ---- |